CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 Whenever you deactivate or activate a new company, repeat this process to install its updated CompuTec WebClient Extension Package.
 :::

-## Step 2: Install and activate CompuTec WebClient Start manually using the Extension Manager
+## Step 2: (Optional) Install and activate CompuTec WebClient Start manually using the Extension Manager

 Sometimes, you have to install CompuTec WebClient Start extensions manually.
 This kind of activation is mainly provided for SAP Business One Cloud Control Center (CCC).